balenaltd/handbook/On-call-rotation-primer.md

     - Logs/evidence/indicators considered for future alerting / automation
     - Aim for at least a provisional postmortem within 24h (can be improved later)

-## II.
-Operations

-There are various actions an on-call agent might take during their rotation, for example:

-- Remove an incident from the load-balancer pool
-- Scaling up the DB (trade some downtime for increased performance / reliability if we're being overwhelmed) (needs a long-term strategy, of course)
-- Scaling up number of instances (API, for example)
-- Scale back down after an incident is over
-- etc...

-Most of these kinds of actions can be found in the [DevOps Playbook](https://balena-io.github.io/devops-playbook/) (see below, III.4.)
+There are various actions an on-call engineer might take during their rotation to resolve or investigate an incident (step 4 above).
+Most of these actions can be found in the [DevOps Playbook](https://balena-io.github.io/devops-playbook/) (see below, III.4.), and if something is significant enough to warrant doing more than once it's worth including there.

-## III.
+## IV.
 Tools

 There are several services / aspects to know when working the on-call rotation